Haza/koken-backup/README.md

 # Koken backup

-Disclaimer : I know, core is horrible.
+Disclaimer : I know, code is horrible.
 It's base upon some existing koken code.

 Disclaimer 2: __DO NOT LEAVE THIS SCRIPT ON A PRODUCTION SERVER__, it does not respect any access right, and SQL query are not safely done